Sarel-Esterhuizen/yet-another-js-dev-env/README.md

 cd my-proj
 ```

-I have no intention of updating the source on `Sarel-Esterhuizen/yet-another-js-dev-env `.
+Assume I have no intention of updating the source on `Sarel-Esterhuizen/yet-another-js-dev-env `.
 Discard the `.git` folder..
 ```shell
 rm -rf .git  # OS/X (bash)